-This is also another question where terminology matters.
-We encourage you to live by the good ol' "better safe than sorry" rule and make sure you're up to date with what is socially acceptable.
+This is also another question where terminology really matters.
+We encourage you to live by the good ol' "better safe than sorry" rule and make sure you're up to date with what is respectful and socially acceptable.

 Again, there's no real need for most businesses to ask this question unless you're the next Tinder, or running a government census.
 If you do find a need for it, randomise the response order to reduce any appearance of bias.

 Once upon a time this would've been posed as "Marital Status", but it's 2021.
 There are a trillion different ways adults can be in and out of relationships, so 'relationship status' is a better way to frame the question.

 Finding out a respondent's relationship status gives you insights into their spending behaviour and priorities, as well as what products they may potentially be interested in.
 Though, it certainly isn't appropriate for most businesses to ask.